Emory-HITI/Niffler/modules/png-extraction/README.md

 * *PublicHeadersOnly*: Do you want the resulting dataframe csv to contain only the public headers?
 Then set it as _true_(default).
 For extract all the private headers set as _false_.

 *  *SpecificHeadersOnly* : If you want only certain attributes in extracted csv, Then set this value to true and write the required attribute names in featureset.txt.
-Default value is false.
+Default value is _false_.
 Do not delete the featureset.txt even if you don't want this only specific headers

 ## Running the Niffler PNG Extractor